Fox News re-signed Bill O’Reilly despite knowledge of his $32-million sexual harassment settlement

 The allegations have set off a wave of anger and soul-searching over the issue of sexual harassment and abuse.
 Millions of women across the world have been sharing their experiences in an online campaign using the hashtag #MeToo on Twitter and with rolling posts on Facebook.

-21st Century Fox said on Saturday it had added language to the new contract related to harassment, stipulating that O'Reilly faced dismissal if fresh allegations emerged or new information about existing allegations came to light.
+Twenty-First Century Fox said on Saturday it had added language to the new contract related to harassment, stipulating that O'Reilly faced dismissal if fresh allegations emerged or new information about existing allegations came to light.
 In April, after advertisers began to flee O'Reilly's show, the company parted ways with O'Reilly, ending the popular commentator's two-decade Fox News career.

 In its statement on Saturday, 21st Century said it acted in April "based on the terms of this contract," referring to the deal signed in February.